Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 # Use Direct Upload with continuous integration

 Cloudflare Pages now supports directly uploading prebuilt assets, allowing you to use custom build steps for your applications and deploy to Pages with [Wrangler](/workers/cli-wrangler/).
+This guide will teach you how to deploy your application to Pages, using continuous integration.

 ## Deploy with Wrangler